SolaceProducts/pubsubplus-pks-quickstart/README.md

 > Note: In some versions, Helm may not be able to clean up all the deployment artifacts, e.g.: pvc/ and pv/.
 If necessary, use `kubectl delete` to delete those.

-## Other Message Broker Deployment Configurations
+## Message Broker Deployment Configurations

 The `solace-kubernetes-quickstart/solace/values-examples` directory provides examples for `values.yaml` for several deployment configurations: